Written by eM Life Instructor Andrea Lieberstein, MPH, RDN, RYT

 This year Power Up your resolutions with mindful intention.
 Experience how initiating change by taking a mindful pause, and connecting with your values and intentions, can make all the difference in creating the life you truly want – and finding yourself freed up to set fresh new resolutions next year!

-To explore the power of mindful intention, sign up for a Mindful Daily this week as we explore this topic and develop skills to support a new year and a happier, healthier and more effective you!
+To explore the power of mindful intention, sign up for a Mindful Daily as we explore this topic and develop skills to support a new year and a happier, healthier and more effective you!

 Also published on Medium.